phonepyaesone20192-ship-it/Group-Project-IY470-WebProgramming/README.md

 (Do NOT clone the main repo(my repo))

+Clone the repo you forked which is your repo.

 ---

 ### STEP 2: Connect your fork to the main repo (DO THIS ONCE ONLY)